wp-plugins/jsl3-facebook-wall-feed/readme.txt

 == Upgrade Notice ==

+= 1.7.4 =
+Added a feature to request your App Scoped User ID if your Facebook ID returns a blank feed.
+Also, I finally updated the Facebook App configuration guide.

 = 1.7.3 =
 Added a feature to limit the posts disaplyed in the feed to only posts that were directly posted to the timeline associated with the Facebook ID you